 This 40-hour course is designed to define for the student the role and responsibility of the Practical Nurse in the administration of medication.
 The Nursing Process is used as an outline to present material to the students in a logical, problem-solving format.
 The students are also taught principles of importance that need to be considered while assisting clients in meeting their basic needs and promoting health.
 Assessment of the client with regard to medications prescribed and their actions, the disease being treated, and the client's prior compliance to medication regimens provides guidance for the student in formulation of a plan of action containing important elements to be considered as part of the individual client's care.
 The implementation phase assists the student in analyzing nursing actions related to medication therapy.
 The evaluation phase assists the student in identifying therapeutic responses, and planning client education.
 Included in the course is the study of the actions, side effects, and nursing considerations for selected medications and correlation of the indications for use to specific physiological conditions.
 Related aspects of anatomy and physiology, nursing skills, therapeutic nutrition, psychosocial theories, microbiology, community nursing, and therapeutic communications are integrated throughout the course.
-The student will practice learned concepts at a long- term care facility, administering medications to 15-30 clients at a time, simulating a true medication administration experience.
+The student will practice learned concepts at a long-term care facility, administering medications to 15-30 clients at a time, simulating a true medication administration experience.

-Prerequisites: None Co-Req: NURS205
+Prerequisite: None Corequisite: NURS205

-NURS250 Applied Nursing - Clinical Practice II: 350 Clock Hours/11.5 Credits course the student will be able to describe the relationship of the steps of the nursing process to the provision of nursing care to the client.
+NURS250 Applied Nursing - Clinical Practice II: 350 Clock Hours/ 11.5 Credits

+In this 331-hour clinical course a correlation of classroom theory and selected learning experiences in an acute care health setting is provided in Level I. At the end of the course the student will be able to describe the relationship of the steps of the nursing process to the provision of nursing care to the client.
 Utilize critical thinking to deliver nursing care effectively to clients with simple nursing needs.
 Perform basic nursing skill procedures safely and accurately.
 Describe the Practical Nurse legal role as a member of the Health Care Team.
 Discuss the ethical responsibilities of practice for the Practical Nurse.
 Utilize therapeutic communication skills to facilitate interpersonal relationships.
 Apply acquired body structure and function knowledge to implementation of nursing care.
 Document significant information relating to the client's condition with guidance.
 Apply knowledge of principles of microbiology to the implementation of nursing care.
 Utilize aseptic technique correctly.
 Describe the relationship of optimal nutrition to health.
 Perform pharmacological conversion problems accurately.
 Utilize medical terminology correctly.